dawsondiaz/R3C/README.md

 Known Issues
 ------------
-* `None` option doesn't return transparent background on user select.
+* `None` option doesn't have a transparent/white background on user select.